-The time traveler explains that the device is now in the future but when one of his guests asks why they are not seeing the device since they themselves are moving towards the future, he concludes that the machine is gliding at full gear, faster than can be seen with mere eyes.
-The guys are in disbelieve, but when he shows them a bigger version in which he plans to navigate the corners of time, they are amazed and stupefied.
+The time traveller explains that the device is now in the future but when one of his guests asks why they are not seeing the device since they themselves are moving towards the future, he concludes that the machine is gliding at full gear, faster than can be seen with mere eyes.
+The guys are disbelieving, but when he shows them a bigger version in which he plans to navigate the corners of time, they are amazed and stupefied.

-The following week, the narrator tells us that the guys, along with a few new guests, regroup again after dinner, still, at the house of their host, the time traveler.
+The following week, the narrator tells us that the guys, along with a few new guests, regroup again after dinner, still at the house of their host, the time traveller.
 However, to their biggest surprise, the host stumbles in late, dirty, and unkempt.

-While the time traveler goes off to wash up, the narrator, in his defense, hints their host may have been busy traveling through time.
+While the time traveller goes off to wash up, the narrator, in his defence, hints their host may have been busy travelling through time.
 This cracks them up and what follows is a huge dose of incredulous remarks.
-The host comes back in but is in no mood to respond to their mocking gestures and promises to only tell them his story if they remain calm and not utter a word.
-With beguiled mind, they agree and he tells them his story.
+The host comes back in but is in no mood to respond to their mocking gestures and promises to only tell them his story if they remain calm and do not utter a word.
+With beguiled minds, they agree and he tells them his story.

 The Main Story

 Year 802, 701 AD; A Trip into the Future

 The time traveller mounts his time machine, pulls the forward level a little, and notices a giddy feeling.
 As he recovers and looks up at his lab clock, he discovers he’s five hours into the future.
 He pulls the lever a tad more and his machine vanishes, now floating through time in rapid succession.
 He is scared as he watches the sky and sun whirl dangerously fast, the building rushing past him as if to smash him into oblivion.
 He is petrified he might crash into a building if he attempts to stop the machine.
 He does, anyway, but finds himself in the middle of a hail storm.